czbiohub-sf/cerebra/paper/paper.md

 chr1	1309460	.
 G	A	245.98	.
 AC=2;AF=1.00;AN=2;DP=7;ExcessHet=3.0103;FS=0.000;MLEAC=2;MLEAF=1.00;MQ=NaN;QD=27.24;SOR=4.174	GT:AD:DP:GQ:PL	1/1:0,7:7:21:260,21,0
 ```

-Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate on the order of 10^8 unique VCF entries, only a small portion of which are relevant to the researcher.
+Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate on the order of 10^8 unique VCF records, only a small portion of which are relevant to the researcher.

 In addition, variant callers report only the genomic location and not the _functional_ consequences of the variant, _i.e._ the effect the mutation has on the translated protein sequence.
 We refer to these functional variants as "peptide-level variants."